-- 222. In the prior year peer review report, it was determined that Cabo Verde did not have a process in place to complete the templates on relevant rulings in the agreed form, to make them available to the Competent Authority for exchange of information without undue delay, and to exchange them with relevant jurisdictions in accordance with the agreed timelines.
+230. In the prior years' peer review reports, it was determined that Cabo Verde did not have a process in place to complete the templates on relevant rulings in the agreed form, to make them available to the Competent Authority for exchange of information without undue delay, and to exchange them with relevant jurisdictions in accordance with the agreed timelines.
 Therefore, Cabo Verde was recommended to develop a process to complete the templates on relevant rulings and to ensure that the exchanges of information on rulings occur in accordance with the form and timelines under the transparency framework going forward.
 With respect to past rulings, no action was required.
-During the year in review, Cabo Verde indicated that this process is not yet in place and internal guidance is going to be developed to address this issue.
-Therefore, the prior year recommendation remains. - 223.
-During the year in review, no exchanges were required to take place and no data on the timeliness of exchanges is reported.
+During the year in review, Cabo Verde indicated that this process is not yet in place and internal guidance is in the process of being developed to address this issue.
+Therefore, the prior year recommendation remains.

+231. During the year in review, no exchanges were required to take place and no data on the timeliness of exchanges is reported.